Chinese Submarine Fleet -The Phantom Menace

 Launched in in the early 80’s, it was equipped with 12 JL-1A solid propulsion SLBM.

 But being extremely noisy and enduring problems with reliability and radiation leakage from its onboard nuclear reactor, it is reported to have only done one real patrol at the end of the 80’s and never sailed again.
+According to some reports, a second Xia was built, and was lost at sea in 1985.

 The second generation was more successful.